 Where to stay in Siargao

 The main area of Siargao is called General Luna, and it is located in the southern part of the island.
-General Luna offers fantastic accommodations, many places to eat and go out.
+General Luna offers fantastic accommodations and many places to eat and go out.
 Besides, it’s where the famous surf break, “Cloud 9” is located.
 If you decide to stay in this area, here are a few recommendations on where to stay in General Luna:

 - Kermit Siargao – Surf Resort and Restaurant